The Importance of Learning Endgames - How to Do it Effectively

 Many chess players, even Grandmasters, often find themselves in awkward situations when they resign a drawish endgame or when they couldn’t win simple theoretical winning positions.

-In this position, Shankland (2725!) resigned, although for achieving a draw, he only had to transfer his King to c8 without worrying about the trapped Knight on h3.
+In this position, Shankland (2725!) resigned, although to achieve a draw, he only had to transfer his King to c8 without worrying about the trapped Knight on h3.

-This is a famous theoretical position, where White can’t win despite being a whole Bishop up.
-Black just moves between the squares “d7”,”d8” and “c8” and whenever the white King comes to e7, taking control of all these 3 squares, it’ll be a stalemate.
+This is a famous theoretical endgame position where White can’t win despite being a Bishop up.
+Black moves between the squares “d7”,”d8”, and “c8,” and whenever the white King comes to e7, taking control of all these 3 squares, it’ll be a stalemate.

 If yes, that’s good.
 And if your rating is 2000+ and you don’t know how to do that, this is the first thing you should do after reading the article.

 Are there any Grandmasters who couldn’t checkmate with a Bishop and a Knight?

 Many Grandmasters have failed.
 Among them are famous Grandmasters such as Moiseenko A. (2713), Sethuraman S. (2640), Epishin V. (2567), Peralta F. (2546), Skoberne J. (2542), Paragua M. (2500), and many others.

 Were they embarrassed after it?

 Are you ashamed that you don't know how to checkmate with a Bishop and a Knight?